tompston/time-series-db-benchmark/README.md

 ok      timeseries-benchmark    761.087s

 ```

 - in terms of inserts, mysql was the slowest
 - for single upserts, there is not a significant difference between the databases.
 - for bulk upserts, the native postgresql is the fastest.
 - for read speeds, the native postgresql version is the fastest.
 - for table sizes, the timescale version can have a smaller size than the native postgresql version, but the efficiency of the compression is vastly dependent on the chunk size.

+Notes:

+- the default value of chunck compression in timescale is changed to one which gives better compression
+- mongodb does not use the time series collections because they can't be queried by a single row at a time
+- the empty benchmark lines are omitted.
+- The mysql version uses a field called `resolution` instead of `interval` because `interval` is a reserved keyword in mysql.

 ### EXPLAIN ANALYZE queries

 To get specific info about how long the queries took on the database level, i ran the `read_test.sh` script post benchmarking.
-The results between native postgres and timescale are confusing.
+The results between native postgres and timescale are not great.
 Native postgres `SELECT *` queries otperform timescale by at least 2x.
 All of the logs of the explain queries can be inspected in the file.

 ```bash
 * postgres select with limit